AzureAD/azure-activedirectory-library-for-java/README.md

 * If you are starting a new project, you can get started with the [MSAL4J docs](https://github.com/AzureAD/microsoft-authentication-library-for-java/wiki) for details about the scenarios, usage, and relevant concepts.
-* If your application is using the previous ADAL JavaScript library, you can follow this [migration guide](https://docs.microsoft.com/azure/active-directory/develop/migrate-adal-msal-java) to update to MSAL4J.
+* If your application is using the previous ADAL for Java library, you can follow this [migration guide](https://docs.microsoft.com/azure/active-directory/develop/migrate-adal-msal-java) to update to MSAL4J.
-* Existing applications relying on ADAL Java will continue to work.
+* Existing applications relying on ADAL for Java will continue to work.

 ---